-I work by listening attentively and without judging what you choose to tell me.
+I work by listening attentively and without judging or influencing what you choose to tell me.

 I can help you find the moments of relief, and hold with empathy the moments of deepest grief.
 I will try to steady you when you are unsteady and try to accompany you to the deepest places you want to go to in your search for peace of mind.

 I can contain and help you contain whatever the most personal and secret matters you want to work with are.

 “The journey of the heart is radical and revolutionary and requires you, exactly as you are, in all your chaotic glory.”

 Whatever problems you have identified and want to work with, I can help you shine a new light on your thoughts, perhaps to gently uncover more awareness to help you move forward in understanding, decision making and acceptance.